tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **There’s No Point Yo-Yo Ma To Play The Radio**
   - Don’t invest in treasuries via bond funds and pay extra fees & expenses.
+  - Warren Buffett’s admonition that people who can’t tolerate seeing their stocks lose 50 percent of their value shouldn’t own stocks also applies to stock funds.

 - **As Long As You’re Picking A Fund, You Might As Well Pick A Good One**
   - easier said than done.
 75% of funds perform < market average.
 If a fund equals market returns, it’s in the top 25% of all funds.
 Why?